 Healthcare providers and third-party payers in the U.S. and elsewhere play a primary role in the recommendation and prescription of any product candidates for which we obtain marketing approval.
-Our current arrangements with health care providers and our future arrangements with third-party payers and customers may expose us to broadly applicable fraud and abuse and other healthcare laws and regulations, including, without limitation, the federal Anti-Kickback Statute and the federal False Claims Act and similar laws in foreign jurisdictions in which we conduct business, that may constrain the business or financial arrangements and relationships through which we market, sell and distribute any products for which we obtain marketing approval.
-In addition, we may be subject to transparency laws and patient privacy regulation by the federal government and by the U.S. states and foreign jurisdictions in which we conduct our business.
-The applicable federal, state and foreign healthcare laws and regulations that may affect our ability to operate include the following:
+Our current arrangements with health care healthcare providers, and our future arrangements with third-party payers, patients and customers other parties within the healthcare industry may expose us to broadly applicable fraud and abuse and other healthcare laws and regulations including, without limitation, the federal Anti-Kickback Statute and the federal False Claims Act and similar laws in foreign jurisdictions in which we conduct business, that may constrain the business or financial arrangements and relationships through which we market, sell, and distribute any products for which we obtain marketing approval.
+In addition, we may be subject to transparency laws Restrictions under applicable healthcare and patient data privacy regulation by the federal government and by the U.S. states and foreign jurisdictions in which we conduct our business.
+The applicable federal, state and foreign healthcare laws and regulations that may affect our ability to operate include the following: following, some of which will apply only if and when we have a marketed product: